 Before he can take one step on the road home Paul meets an English diplomat, snake-in-the-grass and fop, Boyd-Francis, and is instructed to bring him out of danger.
 If only he knew!

 The defeat of Napoleon’s Grand Army was a carefully laid strategy brought about by superior thought and careful planning.
 It was not bad luck and it wasn’t ‘General Winter.’

 ABOUT THE BRANDT FAMILY CHRONICLES

-The series, at the time of writing, comprises seven books ranging from the Napoleonic Wars (Vols 1-4), through The Franco-Prussian War (Vols 5,6), to the Cold War (Vol 7).
+The series, at the time of writing, comprises eight books ranging from the Napoleonic Wars (Vols 1-4), through The Franco-Prussian War (Vols 5,6), to the Cold War (Vol 7) and the present day (Vol 9).
+(Volume 8 is to come soon.)
 They start when Germany was conceived and develop through its birth to modern times.
 (1950).

 The thread is the Brandt Family and their adventures.
 The environment is German history.
 History is written by the winner and, from ace to knave, it’s a pack of lies.
 These books are not German history.
 They are a unique view of German history and the stories are told from this deserted and neglected standpoint.

 This, so-far, unilluminated emphasis discloses both a disguised truth and a hidden one.
 Germany is not the warmonger it has been painted and, as the series develops, readers’ curiosity may be piqued into checking to see if they agree with the author’s conclusions.

 Oliver Fairfax is a nomad.
 A Scot by birth, he has wandered from England to Hong Kong and back – twice.
 He has lived in France and now in New Zealand.
 He worries that a generation is rising who cannot tell the difference between a citizen and a subject.